 FACT: Every clinical trial has detailed documentation that is reviewed by multiple experts.
-The review is designed to ensure that a trial is as safe possible.
-Each participant as is protected from unnecessary risks.
+The review designed to ensure that a trial is as safe possible.
+Each participant protected from unnecessary risks.
 Experts also monitor the trial itself.
 If the potential risk to the participant is too great, the trial plan will not be approved.
 Doctors monitor patients' health throughout the trial.
 In addition, as part of patient protection, the Compensation Fund has been set up to compensate clinical trial participants and their next of kin for any harm suffered as a result of participating in a clinical trial.

-FACT: Participation in a clinical trial is usually free of charge.
-However, depending on the specific trial and the location, there may be additional costs such as travel, parking or hotel accommodation.
-Many trials offer to reimburse participants for these additional expenses.
+FACT: Participation in a clinical trial is

+depending on the specific trial and the location, there may be additional costs usually free of charge.

+Taking part in a clinical trial

+However,

+these

+for

 If I take part in a clinical trial, I will not receive any information about it.

-FACT: If you decide to participate in a clinical trial, you will be given full information about it, covering the purpose of the trial, the potential benefits and risks, and all relevant details about the trial.
+FACT: If you decide to participate in a clinical trial, you will be given full information about it, including the purpose of the trial, the potential benefits and risks, and all relevant details about the trial.
 You will also receive an informed consent form that details all aspects of the trial, including potential side effects and conditions of participation.

 The informed consent form is a difficult document to understand.
 It is written in medical and legal language.

 FACT: If you have difficulty understanding the document, you can always ask the Researcher or the research team for clarification.
 Ensuring that the patient fully understands and is comfortable with the decision to participate in a clinical trial is crucial to the entire research process.

-All clinical trials involve only new drugs.
+All clinical trials focus on new drugs only.

-FACT: Clinical trials also include research into medical procedures and technologies, psychology, vaccines and rehabilitation.
+FACT: Clinical trials also involve research into medical procedures and technologies, psychology, vaccines and rehabilitation.

-Once I have signed the informed consent form, I cannot withdraw from the trial.
+After signing the informed consent form I cannot withdraw from the trial.

-FACT: Every participant in a clinical trial has the right to withdraw from it at any time without repercussions.
+FACT: Every participant in a clinical trial has the right to withdraw from it at any time without any cosequences.